Rutgers keeps Wake Forest guessing on Gator Bowl roster - WHIZ News

 “Well, that’s what we’re going to do, guys,” he said.

 Schiano said Wake Forest coach Dave Clawson has probably seen enough tape of Rutgers to be ready.
-He also benefitted from prepapring for Texsas A&M. The Aggies’ defense plays a very similar system to Rutgers.
+The Demon Deacons (10-3) also benefitted from prepapring for Texas A&M. The Aggies’ defense plays a very similar system to Rutgers.

 Players started arriving back at school on Christmas night and slept in their own beds, Schiano said.
 They took part in a meeting on Sunday and had a walk-though workout.